dfinity/motoko/design/guide.md

 ## Whitespace

-Space, newline, horizontal tab, carriage return, line feed and form feed are considered as whitespace.
+Space, newline, horizontal tab, carriage return, line feed and form feed (TBR) are considered as whitespace.
 Whitespace is ignored but used to separate adjacent keywords, identifiers and operators.

+In the definiton of some lexemes, we use the symbol `␣` to denote a single whitespace character.

 ## Comments

-Comments are any sequence of characters delimited by `/*` and  `*/`, or all characters following `//` until the end of the same line.
+Single line comments are all characters following `//` until the end of the same line.

-`/*` delimited comments may be nested `*/` and can span multiple lines.
+Single or multi-line comments are any sequence of characters delimited by `/*` and  `*/`.

+Comments delimited by `/*` and `*/` may be nested, provided the nesting is well-bracketed.

 All comments are treated as whitespace.